-This connector may or may not supports the ATX case-mounted Power Switch, it is optional, which in turn supports System Suspend function.
+This connector supports the ATX case-mounted Power Switch, which in turn supports System Suspend function.
 When the BIOS sets the Power Button function to "Delay 4 sec.", the system can be set to the suspended mode once you push the power switch for no longer then 4 seconds.
 If the power switch is pushed down for over 4 seconds the system will be totally Power Off.
 When the BIOS setting sets the Delay 4 second to "Instant-off", then Power Switch function work as regular power switch.

-3.5.6 Back Panel Connectors
+3.6.13 Back Panel Connectors

-PS/2 Keyboard and Mouse Ports
+3.6.14 PS/2 Keyboard and Mouse Ports